golemcloud/golem/kube/README.md

 ./deploy.sh -n golem
 ```

-will deploy golem with redis, postgres and nginx ingress to kubernetes namespace golem
+will deploy Golem with Redis, PostgreSQL and Nginx ingress to kubernetes namespace `golem`.
+Kubernetes [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) are used to store Golem's data.

 ## Deployment in steps